On Lerch's formula for the Fermat quotient

 We cannot add much to the knowledge of this little-studied case, other than to point out that Corollary 1 gives

 while the second row of (\ref{eq:M=3}) gives

 and the two rows of Theorem 2 give, respectively,

-In view of the work of Zhi-Hong Sun (\cite{ZHSun1992}, part 2, Corollary 2.4) in which he in effect evaluates $s(1, 18)$ (apply our \ref{eq:sStar_rule} to his result), there is no reason to expect that $s(k, 18)$ would vanish with $q_2$ or with $q_3$.
-Not only does it fail to do so for the two known Wieferich primes and for the two known Mirimanoff primes, but with the possible (but unlikely) exceptions of $k = 0, 8$, it cannot in general be expressed as a simple multiple of either of these Fermat quotients, as proven by the following cases where it vanishes while neither of them does (the calculations have been extended to $p \leq 3835989$ without finding any further solution):
+Zhi-Hong Sun (\cite{ZHSun1992}, part 2, Corollary 2.4) in effect evaluates $s(1, 18)$ in terms of a complicated recursion sequence, as may be seen by applying (\ref{eq:sStar_rule}) above to his result.
+In light of this work, there is no reason to expect that $s(k, 18)$ would vanish with $q_2$ or with $q_3$.
+Not only does it fail to do so for the two known Wieferich primes and for the two known Mirimanoff primes, but with the possible exceptions of $k = 0, 8$, it cannot in general be expressed as a simple multiple of either of these Fermat quotients, as proven by the following cases where it vanishes while neither of them does (the calculations have been extended at least to $p < 4,000,000$, and in the case $k=0$ to $p < 334,000,000,000$, without finding any further solution):

 The apparent scarcity of zeroes of $s(0, 18)$ and $s(8, 18)$ against those for $s(1, 18)$ has no obvious explanation, as all three figure in the most restrictive relation known (\ref{eq:Eighteen}), and the first two are not known to be more highly constrained than $s(4, 18)$, which has more zeroes than any other value of $s(k, 18)$ in the range tested.
-Nor is it apparent why the distribution of zeroes in the tested range is so strikingly different from that of $N=8$.
+Nor is it apparent why the distribution of zeroes in the tested range is so strikingly different from that for $N=8$.

-We believe Dilcher \& Skula (\cite{Dilcher}, pp. 389--390) are in error when they state that there are zeros of $s(k, N)$ with $p < 2000$ for all values of $N$ from 2 to 46 except 5.